 Bundled Themes

-• Twenty Twenty-One: Fix “Opening PHPPHP The web scripting language in which WordPress is primarily architected.
-WordPress requires PHP 5.6.20 or higher tagtag A directory in Subversion.
+- Twenty Twenty-One: Fix “Opening PHP The web scripting language in which WordPress is primarily architected.
+WordPress requires PHP 7.4 or higher tag A directory in Subversion.
 WordPress uses tags to store a single snapshot of a version (3.6, 3.6.1, etc.), the common convention of tags in version control systems.
-(Not to be confused with post tags.) must be on a line by itself” WPCSWPCS The collection of PHP_CodeSniffer rules (sniffs) used to format and validate PHP code developed for WordPress according to the WordPress Coding Standards.
-May also be an acronym referring to the Accessibility, PHP, JavaScript, CSS, HTML, etc. coding standards as published in the WordPress Coding Standards Handbook. issue – #52938
+(Not to be confused with post tags.) must be on a line by itself” WPCS A public benefit corporation and a subsidiary of the WordPress Foundation, established in 2016. issue – #52938

 Coding Standards